mnishiguchi/newedenfaces/README.md

   + A rendered HTML markup is sent to the `index.html` template where it is inserted into `<div id="app">{{ html|safe }}</div>` by the Swig template engine.

+## Notification

+- Notification can be one of the few areas that should not be handled by React (along with tooltips)
+- It is far easier to display a notification imperatively from any part of our application than having to declaratively render notification component based on the current state.